-• Normal and some early retirement benefits;

-- Disability benefits if you become disabled before the plan becomes insolvent; and - Qualified preretirement survivor benefits (which are benefits payable to the surviving spouse of a participant who dies before starting to receive benefit payments). - The PBGC guarantee generally does not cover: - Benefits greater than the maximum guaranteed amount set by law; - Disability benefits not in pay status; - Benefit increases that were made within 60 months before the earlier of the plan's termination or insolvency (or benefits that were in effect for fewer than 60 months at the time of termination or insolvency). - Benefits that are not vested because you have not worked long enough; - Benefits for which you have not met all of the requirements at the time the plan becomes insolvent; or - Nonpension benefits, such as health insurance, life insurance, death benefits, vacation pay, and severance pay.
+- Normal and some early retirement benefits; - Disability benefits if you become disabled before the plan becomes insolvent; and - Qualified preretirement survivor benefits (which are benefits payable to the surviving spouse of a participant who dies before starting to receive benefit payments).

+The PBGC guarantee generally does not cover:

+- Benefits greater than the maximum guaranteed amount set by law; - Benefit increases that were made within 60 months before the earlier of the plan's termination or insolvency (or benefits that were in effect for fewer than 60 months at the time of termination or insolvency); - Benefits that are not vested because you have not worked long enough; - Benefits for which you have not met all of the requirements at the time the plan becomes insolvent; or - Non-pension benefits, such as health insurance, life insurance, death benefits, vacation pay, and severance pay.

-For additional information about the PBGC and the pension insurance program guarantees, ask the plan administrator or go to the Multiemployer Page on PBGC's website at www.pbgc.gov/multiemployer.
+For additional information about the PBGC and the pension insurance program guarantees, ask the plan administrator or go to the Multiemployer Page on PBGC's website at www.pbgc.gov/prac/multiemployer.

-You may also contact the PBGC at PO Box 151750, Alexandria, VA 22315-1750 or call (800) 400-7242 or (202) 326-4000 (not a toll-free number).
+You may also contact the PBGC at PO Box 151750, Alexandria, VA 22315-1750 or call (202) 229-6047 (not a toll-free number).
 TTY/TTD users may call the federal relay service toll-free at (800) 877-8339 and ask to be connected to (800) 400-7242.